PriyaLakr/ORF-finder/README.md

 Input: FASTA file containing single or multiple nucleotide sequences

 Output: ORF's nucleotide sequence, their length and offsets, and ORFs per frame.

+Interspersed repeats:

+It finds repeated sequences of required length or a range of lengths (can be given as an input by the user) in the strand of a nucleotide sequence.
+It splits the file into individual sequences and find all possible interspersed repeats in that sequence.

+Input: FASTA file containing single or multiple nucleotide sequences

+Output: Repeat sequences and frequency of their occurences.